 To check the current quotas for resources in your project, go to the Quotas page in the Google Cloud Console.

 Increasing your quotas

-As your use of GCP expands over time, your quotas can increase accordingly.
-If you expect a notable upcoming increase in usage, you should make your request a few days in advance to ensure your quotas are adequately sized.
+As your use of Google Cloud expands over time, your quotas can increase accordingly.
+If you expect a notable upcoming increase in usage, make your request a few days in advance to ensure your quotas are adequately sized.

-In the Quotas page, select Google Cloud SQL API in the Services dropdown list.
+In the Quotas page, select Cloud SQL Admin API in the Services dropdown list.

-If you do not see Google Cloud SQL API, the Cloud SQL Admin API has not been enabled.
+If you do not see Cloud SQL Admin API, the Cloud SQL Admin API has not been enabled.